We are looking forward to welcoming you back to the Square Mile.

 The City is well connected, with several train, bus, underground and DLR stations.
 Most services are operating, but we recommend that you check your route using TfL’s journey planner or the train operator’s website before travelling.
 If you are taking public transport, we strongly advise travelling during off-peak times (avoiding the peak times of 6.30-9.30am and 4-7pm) and weekends.
 We advise walking or cycling to the City if you can.

-Boat: The latest routes and timetables from Thames Clippers can also be found here.
-You can also read their latest safety and social distancing measures here.
+Boat: The latest routes and timetables from Thames Clippers can be viewed here and City Cruises timetables here.

 City pavements are usually quite crowded.
 Are there any measures in place to ease congestion?